Iconic Statue Of Liberty: France and The United States

 France made a big statue and gave it as a gift to the United States in 1876.
 A sculptor named Frederic Bartholdi designed it, and an engineer named Gustave Eiffel created the steel frame inside the statue.
 This statue is known as the Statue of Liberty.

-It stands on an island at the entrance to New York Harbor and has welcomed many immigrants to the U.S. since 1886.
+As they sailed into the harbor, the Statue of Liberty was their first glimpse of the land of opportunity, immigrants coming to the United States.
 The Statue of Liberty is really, really big!
 It’s like a giant in the middle of New York Harbor.

 pic of island of statue of liberty